Arizona Reporting of Teacher Criminal Convictions

 - Even license revocation.

 The worst thing you can do is to go to the hearing alone.
-In this regard, you need a skilled licensed defense attorney to represent you.
+In this regard, you need a skilled license-defense attorney to represent you.

 State of Arizona Educator Discipline Options?

-Facing the ASBE puts your career and future at stake.
-That is because you’re never too sure about the consequent disciplinary action.
-The sad part is finding yourself wrongly accused.
-Or summoned for offenses outside the classroom and beyond the school environment.
+Facing the ASBE puts your career and future at stake because you’re never too sure about the consequent disciplinary action.
+The sad part is that you might find yourself wrongly accused or summoned for offenses outside the classroom and beyond the school environment.
 For instance, driving under the influence can attract a summon.

-Suppose a minor complaint gets filed against you.
-Then, the chances are you’ll only receive a warning letter from the board.
-In this case, you’ll still be able to maintain your teaching license.
-But the letter will be in the public record.
-More serious misconduct may attract a license suspension of one to three years.
-On the other hand, severe misconduct can lead to permanent license revocation.
+If a minor complaint gets filed against you, the chances are you’ll only receive a warning letter from the board.
+In this case, you’ll still be able to maintain your teaching license, but the letter will be in the public record.
+More serious misconduct may attract a license suspension of one to three years, while severe misconduct can lead to permanent license revocation.

 Get a Teacher License Defense Attorney

-We have the expertise to investigate the complaints filed against you and build a robust defense strategy.
-Our goal is to secure the most favorable outcome in your case.
-That is because we understand your license’s importance to you.
-Suppose there’s a complaint filed against you at the ASBE.
-Then, you need an aggressive educator license defense attorney.
-Don’t hesitate to contact us today to schedule a free case evaluation.
+We have the expertise to investigate a complaint filed against you and build a robust defense strategy.
+Our goal is to secure the most favorable outcome in your case because we understand your license’s importance to you.

 Arizona Teacher Discipline Guidelines